DocAdam/adamthepugh/site/docs/case-studies/analytics-and-reporting.md

+---
+title: "Documentation Analytics and Reporting Case Study"
+description: "Documentation analytics, dashboards, tracking, and reporting used to improve prioritization and operational decisions."
+---

 # Analytics and Reporting

 Documentation teams usually know when something is off.
 The harder part is seeing the pattern clearly enough to decide what to change.